Different types of components have different responsibilities

 - No isolatable components: There is no reduced case of a component that can be taken out of context from the page as a whole and documented in a pattern library.

-Maintainable CSS has flat specificity, can be reused on elements in a variety of contexts, and can be isolated and composed into different combinations of components.
-To achieve these ends, we’ll invert the responsibility of defining the interface so that CSS classes expose components as classes.
-Then, we opt an HTML element in to being a given component by applying a class to it.
+Maintainable CSS has flat specificity (preventing unnecessary specificity conflicts), can be reused on elements in a variety of contexts, and can be cleanly isolated and composed into different combinations of components.
+To achieve these ideals, we’ll invert the responsibility of defining an interface so that CSS exposes a public interface of classes that HTML elements consume.

 To create the HTML/CSS interface at the layer of what a component represents, building from the previous example, we’ll define a component named